TimoIllusion/simple-ai-benchmarking/README.md

 ## Upcoming

 - [ ] Add warmup function
+- [ ] Use synthetic data
-- [ ] Implement unified architecture for inference/train to use any tf/pytorch model using synthetic data
+- [ ] Implement unified architecture for inference/train to use any tf/pytorch model with the same API
 - [ ] Add more models (Language Models, Timeseries, Object Detection, Segmentation)
 - [ ] Add models using pytorch
 - [ ] Refactor code into improved and refined structure